cjh14813573/springblog/README.md

  # Spring Blog
-Spring Blog is a lightweight blog system implemented with Spring Boot & Angular This project is built with Restful API
+Spring Blog is a lightweight blog system implemented with Spring Boot & Angular This project is built with RESTful API
 ## Demo
 Check the test site (running in docker) for demo online: [http://www.jinhao.me:8080](http://www.jinhao.me:8080).